zxlim/ICT2x01-p4-6/README.md

 <br /><br />
 **1. Create a Pull Request on GitHub**
 <br />
-The Team Lead will open a new PR (`dev` into `master`) and provide a summary of the changes made.
+The Team Lead will open a new PR (`dev` into `master`), labelling it with the `request-review` label and provide a summary of the features introduced.
 The Team Lead must assign a minimum of 1 reviewer to this PR.

 **2. Wait for PR approval**
 <br />